FailAcademy/learning/wdp-vancouver/_slides/week-06/05-functions-hooks-debugging.md

 # My Approach

-1. Initialize a git repo at the root of your WP installation
+1. Initialize a git repo at the root of your `wp-content` folder
 2. **Ignore everything**...then **selectively unignore** what you want in your repository (e.g. your specific custom theme, a functionality plugin, other bespoke plugins)
 3. ...?
 4. Profit!